SuchetMahamuni/Ambulance-Detection-System/README.md

 ## 🎯 Objective
 Detect ambulances in a multi-vehicle traffic stream using object detection and identify the direction of arrival.

+## ⚠️ Disclaimer
+This project is intended for showcase and educational purposes only.
+Full code is not licensed for reuse or commercial distribution without permission.

 ## 🧠 Tech Stack
 - Python
 - TensorFlow